eonk/CrimeSciData/book.md

 ## 18418  2529  2117  1643   841   416   255   155    57   124
 ```

 Pay attention to the code above.
 When we want to recode based in a condition we use something like that.
 What we are saying with that code is that we are going to assign as "`NA`" (missing data) the cases for which the condition between the square brackets are met.
 Those conditions are as defined, when the participants answered don't know *or* (the logical operator for "or" is "|") refused to answer the question (that is when *qb10_11* or *qb10_12* equals 1).
-You can see other scenarios for recoding using this kind of syntax in the resources we link below.
+You can see other scenarios for re-coding using this kind of syntax in the resources we link below.
 You can see other logical operators used in R [here](https://www.datamentor.io/r-programming/operator/).

 Notice that once we do the recoding and rerun the frequency distribution you will see we achieved what we wanted.
 Now all those missing cases are not counted as zero.